-- (a) The creating instrument manifests an intent that the power may not be exercised by a will previously executed; or - (b) The will manifests an intent not to exercise a power subsequently acquired.
+(a) The creating instrument manifests an intent that the power may not be exercised by a will previously executed; or subsequently acquired.

-comment.
+(b) The will manifests an intent not to exercise a power

+Comment.
 Section 1386.3 codifies the rule of California Trust Co. v.
 Ott, 59 Cal.
-App.2d 715, 140 p.2d 79 (1943).
+App.2d 715, 140 P.2d 79 (1943).
 It also states the rule contained in Section 344 of the Restatement of Property.
 Section 1386.3 requires that the power of appointment be one "existing at the donee's death."
-Thus, where the donor executes a will creating a power exercisable by will and the donee executes a will purporting to exercise that power and thereafter the donee dies and later the donor dies without having changed his will, the attempted exercise by the donee is ineffective because the power of appointment was not one "existing at the donee's death," since the donor could have revoked or changed his will at any time before his death.
+Thus, where the donor executes a will creating a power exercisable by will and the donee executes a will purporting to exercise that power and thereafter the donee dies and later the donor dies without having changed his will, the attempted exercise by the donee is ineffective because the power of appointment was not one "existing at the donee's death" since the donor could have revoked or changed his will at any time before his death.

-Article 4 Types of Appointments
+Article 4.
+Types of Appointments

-Section 1387.1 General power
+Section 1387.1.
+General power

+1387.1. (a) The donee of a general power of appointment

+may make an appointment:

-- 1307.1. (a) Unless the creating instrument clearly manifests a contrary intent, the donce of a general power of appointment may make: - (1) An appointment of all of the appointive property at one time, or several partial appointments at different times, where the power is exercisable inter vivos. - (2) An appointment of present or future interests or both. - (3) An appointment subject to conditions or charges. - (4) An appointment subject to otherwise lawful restraints on the alienation of the appointed interest. - (5) An appointment in trust. - (6) An appointment creating a new power of appointment. - (b) The listing in subdivision (a) is illustrative, not exclusive.
+(1) Of all of the appointive property at one time, or several partial appointments at different times, where the power is exercisable intervivos.

+(2) Of present or future interests or both.

+(3) Subject to conditions or charges.

+(4) Subject to otherwise lawful restraints on the alienation of the appointed interest.

+(5) In trust.

+(6) Creating a new power of appointment.

+(b) The listing in subdivision (a) is illustrative, not exclusive.

 Comment.
-Section 1387.1 embodies the common law rules found in Sections 355 and 357 of the Mestatement of Propert.
-It alies clear tent, under a general power to appoint, the donee has the same freedom of disposition that he has with respect to assets owned by him.
+Section 1387.1 embodies the common law rules found in Sections 356 and 357 of the Restatement of Property.
+It makes clear that, under a general power to appoint, the donee has the same freedom of disposition that he has with respect to assets owned by him.
 The types mentioned in subdivision (a) are the ones about which question has most often arisen.